Why do we park our guests on the grass? Why not just remove all the trees and buildings and put in a parking lot?

 WHAT IS A DIY WEDDING VENUE?

 What is a DIY wedding venue, and is the Wolf Creek Retreat a DIY wedding venue?
 Yes, the Wolf Creek Retreat is a DIY wedding venue.
-We ONLY provide the venue (grounds, parking lot, lighting, tables/chairs and Pavilion), helping the guests park, and cleaning up and removing the guest's trash at the end of the evening.
-We are not responsible for transporting guests from the parking lot to the Pavilion, unless requested.
-The caterer is solely responsible for their food and presentation, the DJ for the selection of the music, the florist for the floral decorations, and so forth.
+We ONLY provide the venue (grounds, parking lot, lighting, tables/chairs and Pavilion), showing your guests where to park, and cleaning up and removing the guest's trash at the end of the evening.
+We are not responsible for transporting guests from the parking lot to the Pavilion.
+The caterer is solely responsible for bringing food and the ability to keep that food warm/cold, the DJ for the selection of the music (we don't have WiFi), the florist for the floral decorations, and so forth.
 We use this model to insure the largest savings to our clients, who we have learned are completely capable of choosing their own vendors and communicating their instructions and choices to them directly.
 This is how we deliver the most beautiful wedding experience and save our clients thousands of dollars compared to the competition.

 The Wolf Creek Retreat is an Historical property that dates back to 1920.
 When the original "Elm Lake" was a swimming destination, the men's and lady's restrooms were located inside the old Bath House, which was torn down in the 1980's.
 Since that time, Perry Township, where we are located, has instituted Zoning laws that addresses where restrooms and plumbing can be located.
 The location by the lake is completely in Flood Plain, and flushing toilets cannot be located there.
-However, we are updating the little cabin by Wolf Creek Pike to offer men's and lady's flushing toilets, which will be ready for use by May of 2022.
+However, we are updating the little cabin by Wolf Creek Pike to offer flushing toilets as part of the Honeymoon Harbor Bridal Suite, which will be available to our clients at an additional $300 fee by May of 2022.